alijafari79/Git_Setup/README.md

 	`$ sudo apt-get install git`

 	Now git is installed and no need to build it from Source !

 2) Then to connect git to your github account, you need a SSH key to introduce your device to your account :

-	To generate SSH key on your linux device :
+	To generate SSH key on your linux device , use this command :

-	Use this command :

-	`$ ssh-keygen -t rsa -b 4096 -C "alijafari13791397@gmail.com"`
+	**`$ ssh-keygen -t rsa -b 4096 -C "your_email_here"`**

 3) After running the above command press **Enter** to save the SSH key in its default path !